 - Billing for services performed by medical residents that were not supervised as required by law by a teaching physician

 - Paying kickbacks (or bribes) to doctors and other healthcare providers in exchange for referring patients to the hospital

-Fortunately, thanks to the False Claims Act, our legal system provides incentives to whistleblowers, who play a vital role in helping stop hospitals that engage in billing fraud, Medicare fraud, and insurance fraud.
+Fortunately, thanks to the False Claims Act, our legal system provides incentives to whistleblowers, who play a vital role in helping stop hospitals that engage in billing fraud, Medicare fraud, and insurance fraud or healthcare fraud.
 Whistleblowers – often ordinary employees in administrative roles who are first-hand witnesses to these fraudulent practices – can pursue legal action that brings hospital fraud and hospital insurance fraud to light.
-With the help of attorneys, whistleblowers may be rewarded and receive a percentage of what the government recovers.
+With the help of hospital fraud attorneys, whistleblowers may be rewarded and receive a percentage of what the government recovers.

 Hospitals are also subject to a separate type of medical fraud known as a kickback violation.
-The Anti-Kickback Statue (AKS) is a federal law that prohibits offering, receiving, paying or soliciting anything of value to reward referrals or generate Federal healthcare business.
+The Anti-Kickback Statute (AKS) is a federal law that prohibits offering, receiving, paying or soliciting anything of value to reward referrals or generate Federal healthcare business.
 The idea behind a kickback, or bribe, is that the organization seeking reimbursement from the government for a service to-be-rendered pays a provider to:

 - Refer a patient

 - Purchase a piece of equipment

 - Initiate a transaction that will bring federal income to that organization